Historical Background

 The Buildings

-Since the main building of the former “Polytechnikum” was soon bursting at the seams, the machine laboratory on Sonneggstrasse was completed in 1900.
-The new laboratory was equipped with steam and combustion engines, a cryogenic machine and steam turbines.
-In the 1980’s, the machine laboratory was renovated, enlarged and modernized, and the CLA building on Clausiusstrasse was opened.
-In 2009, D-MAVT moved into the LEO on Leonhardstrasse and in 2014, a part of the department moved into the new LEE-building “Upper Leonhard” (Oberer Leonhard), which is also situated on Leonhardstrasse.
-The department has satellite stations in CAB on Universitätsstrasse, in the so-called Technopark, at IBM in Rüschlikon and in First on Hönggerberg.
+As the main building of the Polytechnic was quickly bursting at the seams, the engineering laboratory on Sonneggstrasse was opened in 1900.
+The new laboratory was equipped with steam engines, combustion engines, a refrigerating machine and a steam turbine.
+In the 1980s, the machine laboratory was rebuilt, extended and modernized and the CLA building on Clausiusstrasse was opened.
+In 2009, the D-MAVT moved into the LEO building on Leonhardstrasse, and in 2014 part of the department moved into the new LEE building “Oberer Leonhard”, which is also located on Leonhardstrasse.
+Moreover, the department has branch offices in the Technopark innovation park, in the industrial quarter in the Technopark and at IBM in Rüschlikon.

 Research